dhoer/chef-selenium/README.md

 ### selenium_hub

-Installs and configures selenium-grid hubs.
+Installs and configures a Selenium Hub as a service.

 #### Attributes